Landlab Resident Artist: Jake Beckman

-Jake Beckman explored the detritus and soil formation cycle of a forest and its disruption by invasive earthworms, creating a sculptural installation that makes these hidden processes visible to visitors.
-His wooden sculptural installation “Future Non-Object #1: Sol’s Reprise” is inoculated with local fungal spores, which will break down the sculpture over time and enrich soil health.
+During his residency, Jake Beckman explored the detritus and soil formation cycle of a forest and its disruption by invasive earthworms then created a sculptural installation that makes these hidden processes visible to visitors.
+“Future Non-Object #1: Sol’s Reprise” is inoculated with local fungal spores, which will break down the sculpture over time and enrich soil health.

 Hear Jake speak about his project at http://spts.us/schuylkill-center/-/jake-beckman.

 For more information about Jake Beckman, visit his website here.

 Time + Art: A Sculpture Changes with the Forest (November 5, 2015)

 Terranean drama (March 12, 2015)

 Talking with Jake Beckman about Land Lab (August 28, 2016)

 Meet the LandLab Resident Artists (April 21 2014)

 Jake’s Public Programs at The Schuylkill Center for Environmental Education included: Permanence/Impermanence: States of Flux in Art and Nature (Artist lecture and walk); LandLab Kickoff Party; Concluding events in the Philadelphia Science Festival.